eugeniomazzone/CanineCancerAtlas/README.md

 #### Reference Files
 - Collecting and indexing Reference files.
 This will download and index each file needed for preprocessing, variant calls and some analysis.
+  (Expected time of a couple of hours based on system specs.)
 ```
 cd /refFiles
 ./init_ref.sh